YasserArafath/Udacity-Nanodegree-Projects/Project 1 - Investigate a Dataset/ReadMe.md

 # Project 1 - Investigate a Dataset

 ### Project Overview
 In this project, I will be analyzing a dataset and then communicate my findings about it.
-I will be use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.
+I will be use the Python libraries NumPy, pandas, and Matplotlib to make my analysis easier.

 ### What have I learnt?
 After completing the project, you will: